 How about lessons for adults?
 Not group lessons, but you may contact the office to arrange private lessons with an instructor.

 Do you offer swimming lessons for babies?
 Not currently be we are considering it.

 I want to work at the pool, are you hiring and how do I get a job?
 Employment at the pool is very competitive and we usually make our staffing decisions very early.
 It is not uncommon for individuals to start the application process a year in advance.
-Please contact the pool by phone 523-8211, or email firstname.lastname@example.org for more information.
-Please note that we are currently not holding any more interviews at this time for 2018.
+Please visit this link for 2020 application information.